codefresh-io/docs.codefresh.io/_docs/reference/git-tokens.md

 For GitOps Runtime installation, we recommend using an account not related to any specific user in your organization.
 Service/robot accounts are ideal for this purpose, as they provide secure authentication, restricted permissions, and centralized management.

-You need to create an account once, generate the Git Runtime token, and use this account exclusively to install GitOps Runtimes.
+You need to create a service or robot account with your Git provider, generate the Git Runtime token, and use this account exclusively to install GitOps Runtimes.

-1. Create a service/robot account in Codefresh with the Administrator Role.
-1. Log in to your Git provider account, and generate a Git Runtime token with the required scopes.
-1. Log back in to Codefresh, this time, to the service/robot account you created.
-1. Install the GitOps Runtime.

 ## Related articles
 [Managing Git PATs]({{site.baseurl}}/docs/administration/user-self-management/manage-pats/)